History of Philadelphia: American Revolutionary War

+After the Revolution's conclusion in 1783, Philadelphia was chosen to be the temporary capital of the United States from 1790 to 1800, and the city continued for some years to be the country's cultural and financial center.
+Its large free black community aided fugitive slaves and founded the first independent black denomination in the nation, the African Methodist Episcopal Church.

 The port city was vulnerable to capture by the British by sea.
 Officials recruited soldiers and studied defenses for invasion from Delaware Bay, but built no forts or other installations.
 In March 1776 two British frigates began a blockade of the mouth of Delaware Bay; British soldiers were moving south through New Jersey from New York.
 In December fear of invasion caused half the population to flee the city, including the Continental Congress, which moved to Baltimore.
 General George Washington pushed back the British advance at the battles of Princeton and Trenton, and the refugees and Congress returned.
 In September 1777, the British invaded Philadelphia from the south.
 Washington intercepted them at the Battle of Brandywine but was driven back.

+Philadelphia campaign

 Following Washington's defeat at the Battle of Brandywine on September 11, 1777, thousands of Philadelphians fled north within Pennsylvania and east into New Jersey.
 Congress moved to Lancaster and then to York.
-Fearing the British Army would seize the Liberty Bell and other large Philadelphia bells, which could easily be recast into munitions, the Liberty Bell was hastily transported north, where it was hidden beneath the floor boards of the Zion German Reformed Church in Northampton Town (present-day Allentown, Pennsylvania).
+Fearing the British Army would seize the Liberty Bell and other large Philadelphia bells, which could easily be recast into munitions, the Liberty Bell was hastily transported north, where it was hidden beneath the floor boards of the Zion German Reformed Church in Northampton Town, in present-day Allentown, Pennsylvania.

 On September 23, 1777, as expected, British troops marched into a half-empty Philadelphia and were met by cheering Loyalist crowds.
 The British occupation of the colonial capital would last ten months.
-After the French entered the War on the side of the Continentals, the last British troops pulled out of Philadelphia on June 18, 1778 to help defend New York City and the Continentals arrived the same day and reclaimed Philadelphia, placing Major General Benedict Arnold in charge as the city's military commander.
+After the French entered the War on the side of the Continentals, the last British troops pulled out of Philadelphia on June 18, 1778, to help defend New York City and the Continentals arrived the same day and reclaimed Philadelphia, placing Major General Benedict Arnold in charge as the city's military commander.
 The city government returned a week later, and the Continental Congress returned in early July.
 The Liberty Bell, which had been hidden in an Allentown church since September 1777, was returned to Philadelphia following the British retreat from Philadelphia on June 18, 1778.